estarguars113/udacity-spark-project/README.md

 Resulting in 3 executors each one with 3 gigabites of memory for processing

 **What were the 2-3 most efficient SparkSession property key/value pairs?
 Through testing multiple variations on values, how can you tell these were the most optimal?**

+In my case was changing the parallelism and the partitions shuffle

+`
+.config("spark.sql.shuffle.partitions", 3) \
+.config("spark.default.parallelism", 200) \
+`

+I started with around 10 rows processed by second and by changing these two values I triple this value(screenshots attached)